Allymonies/Radon/README.md

 Optionally, you can supply `category`, `priceOverrides`, and `predicates`.
 For more information on these, see the example `products.lua` file.

+If your shop has multiple categories or currencies and you're playing on SwitchCraft, you'll want to `/monitortrust .public` on your plot so that players can right click on your monitor to change categories and currencies.

 # Advanced Settings

 Radon is designed to be highly configurable.
 Look through `config.lua` for what you may want to change to suit your needs.
 There are a few tables or categories within `config.lua`: